TheFenrisLycaon/Tyr/.github/CONTRIBUTING.md

 know.
 We'll help you get started, rather than adding it to the queue.
 * Where possible, include tests with your changes, either that demonstrates the bug, or tests the new functionality.
-If you're not sure how to test your changes, feel free to ping @onejgordon
+If you're not sure how to test your changes, feel free to ping @TheFenrisLycaon